ALBA-Synchrotron/MARTApp/quick_launch_manual.md

 4. Check "Native OpenGL".
 5. Finish and keep it running.

 Then, we need to know the IP of our computer.
-We can use ipconfig:
+We can use `ipconfig`:
 ```bash
 >> ipconfig
 ...